 St Julitta’s Church Lanteglos-by-Camelford Restoration Project wins National Lottery Support

 For the last 10 years the Friends of Lanteglos Church (FOLC) have been raising funds to renew the leaking roof and generally restore this outstanding medieval Church.
+In April 2018 FOLC became a registered charity No 1177951.
 Now a generous grant from the Heritage Lottery Fund, made possible by National Lottery players, has provided significant support.
 A grant of £231,500 has been awarded to help FOLC and Lanteglos-by-Camelford PCC to progress the project.
 During the restoration the Church will be closed until September 2019 but the churchyard will remain open.
 All Services will transfer to Advent Church during the restoration.

 The Restoration Project aims to ensure this ancient Grade I Listed building which is on the at risk register of Historic England will survive for future generations.
 The work involves the renewal of the leaky roof and sorting out the granite wall blocks that have shifted dangerously over the last 800 years.
 A composting toilet, a small kitchen and a new heating system are planned in order to bring the Church right up to date and truly accessible for all the community.